jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Video-Service-Guide/Create-Video-Transcoding.md

 # Create video transcoding

-Description: transcode the video file on JD Cloud Storage, and save the transcoded video as a new file.
+Description: transcode the video file on JD Cloud OSS, and save the transcoded video as a new file.

 Request grammar:
 ```